aefritz/crossword-game/README.md

 ## Acknowledgements

-Thanks to [https://github.com/doshea/nyt_crosswords](Doshea @ Github) for the JSON archive of past NY Times Crossword puzzles and answers.
+Thanks to [Doshea @ Github](https://github.com/doshea/nyt_crosswords) for the JSON archive of past NY Times Crossword puzzles and answers.

 ## MVP